Sophisticated Learning: A novel algorithm for active learning during model-based planning: Appendix

-Further investigation clarified the mechanisms underlying differential performance between the four algorithms.
-Note that, in order to accurately learn the likelihood mapping, it was crucial that the agent discover resource positions through random exploration, and then subsequently associate them with a context.
-In this case, the SL agent showed faster improvement over time because, unlike the other three algorithms, it would often immediately prioritize moving to the hill after discovering a resource.
-This allowed it to better connect the context (season) with resource location (shown in Figure \ref{fig:example1} \textbf{A}).
-SI learned at a somewhat slower rate, as it did not recognize the hill as a valuable state to visit after discovering a resource.
-While SI did value the hill state in these simulations, it only did so when either its beliefs about context became sufficiently imprecise, or when the model was precise and the hill became a Bellman-optimal option.
-Thus, it would not necessarily do so after unexpectedly discovering a resource.
-Figure \ref{fig:example1} \textbf{B} shows example behaviour of an SI agent when finding a resource.
+Figure \ref{fig:example1} \textbf{B} shows example behavior of an SI agent when finding a resource.
 Unlike SL, this agent does not prioritize moving to the hill.
-Instead, it continues to explore surrounding states it has not yet visited, and in general, it visits the hill far less frequently.
+Instead, it continues to explore surrounding states that it has not yet visited.
+In general, it also visits the hill far less frequently.
 Learning in this way is relatively slower, as the SI agent, on average, has less precise beliefs about the context in which it has observed a resource.
-Both Bayes-adaptive algorithms showed very poor learning, as they did not value the hill when their models were imprecise.
-This is because they did not view the hill as providing a Bellman-optimal mechanism for moving to a resource (as they might if the model were fully known).
+Both BARL algorithms showed very poor learning, as they did not value the hill when their models were imprecise.
+This is because they did not view the hill as providing a Bellman-optimal mechanism for moving to a resource (as they might if the environment was fully known).
 The logic here is that, if the agent had imprecise beliefs over which context mapped to which resource position, there was no point in learning what the context was before attempting to move to a resource.
-In the case of Bayes-adaptive RL without UCB, learning was primarily chance-based (i.e., when the agent randomly visited a resource location or visited the hill on the way to some other location it viewed as rewarding).
+In the case of BARL without UCB, learning was primarily chance-based (i.e., when the agent randomly visited a resource location or visited the hill on the way to some other location it viewed as rewarding).
 The addition of UCB was also unhelpful.
 To see why, it is first useful to consider that, while UCB provided a directed exploration drive, this was not \textit{goal-directed} in the manner displayed by SL.
-That is, while UCB-driven exploration was directed at states for which the agent had made few observation (i.e., and therefore not random), it was not driven like SL by the goal of precise ``credit assignment" of resource locations to a context (i.e., its exploration heuristic did not encourage it to move to the hill to resolve context ambiguity upon discovering a resource).
+That is, while UCB-driven exploration was directed at states for which the agent had made few observation (i.e., and therefore not random), it was not driven like SL by the goal of precise `credit assignment' of resource locations to a season (i.e., its exploration heuristic did not encourage it to move to the hill to resolve context ambiguity upon discovering a resource).
 Rather, its exploration was entirely based on relative frequency of states visited over time.
-In the present environment, which had fairly sparse rewards, this resulted in somewhat ``wasteful" over-exploration of states without resources or epistemic value (regarding context).
+In the present environment, which had fairly sparse rewards, this resulted in somewhat wasteful over-exploration of states without resources or epistemic value (regarding the current season).